makerdao/community/governance/polls/Ratification Poll for Onboarding Growth Task Force - June 13, 2022.md

 The community can vote in this poll to rank their support of the following options:
 * Abstain - should be the only option ranked if you have no preference on the outcome of this poll.
 * Approve Task Force and associated delegated authority to spend funds - ranking this option supports the approval of the Growth Task Force and initial funding of 1 million DAI.
 * Approve Task Force without associated delegated authority to spend funds - ranking this option supports the approval of the Growth Task Force with no initial funding.
+This would allow the task force access to the expedited governance process described in [MIP75](https://mips.makerdao.com/mips/details/MIP75).
 * Reject Task Force - ranking this option supports the rejection of the Growth Task Force, granting no special privileges or funding.